 Creates custom parameters to send to an activity.

 |Send In App Notification|

-Sends out In App notifications to the BMC Digital Workplace Catalog Admin console.
+Sends out In App notifications to BMC Helix Digital Workplace Catalog.

 |Set Service Request Status|

-Updates the status shown to end users in the requesting user's activity timeline in BMC Digital Workplace Client console.
+Updates the status shown to end users in the requesting user's activity timeline in the BMC Helix Digital Workplace end user console.

 |Track External Activity|